BarRaiders/barraiders.github.io/docs/index.md

+---
+title: BarRaider - Plugin Documentation
+description: Find user guides and FAQs for BarRaider's Stream Deck plugins in our offical Stream Deck plugin documentation.
+---

 # BarRaider - Documentation
-Welcome to the official BarRaider plugin Documentation, here you will find user guides and frequently asked questions for BarRaider's Stream Deck plugins.
+Welcome to the official BarRaider Stream Deck plugins Documentation, here you will find user guides and frequently asked questions for BarRaider's Stream Deck plugins and user guides.

 The documentation is a work in progress.
 If you don't find what you're looking for please head over to our [Discord server](https://discord.barraider.com).